reinhardt/writing/efreet/efreet.md

 23/11/2024

 I don't believe it.
 This must all be some kind of horrible dream.
 The police was here.
 Apparently they've also made the connection between the dead people and the user directory, and they must have gotten my name as one of those who worked on that system.
-Two officers knocked on my door, a woman and a man, and wanted to ask me a few questions.
+Two officers knocked on my door, a woman and a man, and wanted to ask me "a few questions".
 I was tempted to talk to them just to find out how much they knew.
 But no. I sent them away.
 We don't talk to the police.
 They'll be back, though.
 Possibly with a search warrant.
 I may not have much time.
 I need to find out as much as I can, and then somehow fix this fucking mess.

 I want to call Callum.
 I could really use some help.
 But I don't want to drag him into it.
 If I tell him about it, they'll be after him next.
 No, I'm on my own here.